Deep Optimal Transport for Domain Adaptation on SPD Manifolds

-\textbf{BNCI2014001}: The BNCI2014001 dataset (also known as BCIC-IV-2a) involved 9 participants performing a motor imagery task with four classes: left hand, right hand, feet, and tongue.
-The task was recorded using 22 Ag/AgCl electrodes and three EOG channels at a sampling rate of 250 Hz.
-The recorded data were filtered using a bandpass filter between 0.5 and 100 Hz, with a 50 Hz notch filter applied.
-The study was conducted over two sessions on separate days, with each participant completing a total of 288 trials (six runs of 12 cue-based trials for each class).
-The EEG signals were epoched from the cue onset at second 2 to the end of the motor imagery period at second 6, resulting in a total epoch duration of 4 seconds.
+2).
+BNCI2014001 Dataset: Also known as BCIC-IV-2a, this dataset comprises EEG signals from 9 subjects performing a four-class MI task (left hand, right hand, feet, tongue).
+EEG was recorded from 22 Ag/AgCl electrodes and three EOG channels at a sampling rate of 250 Hz.
+Signals were bandpass filtered between 0.5$\sim$100 Hz and notch filtered at 50 Hz.
+Each subject completed two sessions on different days, with 288 trials per subject, divided into six runs of 12 cue-based trials per class.
+Epochs were segmented from 2 to 6 seconds post-cue, resulting in a 4-second window.